Macrometacorp/docs/docs/client-connectors/databricks-client/index.md

 ## Mapping Considerations

 When mapping from a Macrometa array to a Spark array, Macrometa uses ArrayType.
 ArrayType which is a collection data type that extends the DataType class, which is a superclass of all types in Spark.
 All elements of ArrayType should have the same type of elements.

 ## Data Types and Common Schema

+Macrometa collections don't have a concept of `schema`, but Macrometa connectors need an underlying schema to extract and load data.

+1. Collection Data Connector:
-Macrometa collections don't have a concept of `schema`, but Macrometa connectors needs an underlying schema to extract and load data.
-If the records in the collection don't have the same set of attributes and data types (i.e., a common schema), then the most common schema among the first 50 records will be selected as the schema for the data target.
+  During the process of auto-inferring the schema, If the records in the collection don't have the same set of attributes and data types (i.e., a common schema), then the most common schema among the first 50 records will be selected as the schema for the data target.
 Documents that do not match the common schema will not be imported or exported.

-If the records don't have a common schema and you add a data target to the source collection, then delete operations on the records (the ones that do not match the most common schema) of the source collection can lead to data inconsistencies and errors while loading data into the data target.
+Nevertheless, users are encouraged to specify their own schema definitions while creating the dataframe for enhanced accuracy.

+2. Stream Data Connector:
+  Similarly, in the context of auto-inferring the schema, the Stream data connector retrieves the earliest unconsumed message from a stream and utilizes the schema of that message as the foundational schema.
+Yet, it is recommended that users specify their own schema definitions while creating the dataframe to achieve optimal outcomes.